vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 Building adapter [Finished]
 Waiting for adapter to start [Finished] ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐
-│Connections are akin to Adapter Instances in VMware Aria Operations, and contain the parameters                                             │
+│Connections are akin to Adapter Instances in VCF Operations, and contain the parameters                                             │
 │needed to connect to a target environment.
 As such, the following connection parameters and credential fields are                           │
 │derived from the 'conf/describe.xml' file and are specific to each Management Pack.                                                         │
 └────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘